gdepalma93/heartcap/README.md

     3. Tokenize Fund
     4. Automate Processes with AI Powered pipelines

     Offering a roboadvisor service will allow new money investors not protected by accredited investment invest in our stragies.
 Offering a quantitative approach will increase return potential in drawdown seasons.
 Tokenizing the Fund will increase liquidity and security.
 Automating processes will improve loyalty and partner experiences while decreasing the amount of time spent on tasks that can be automated.
 These services utilize AI, Blockchain, algorithmic trading, API's, and cloud computing.

 ### 6. Addendum

+News, Research, Reports, and support
 [Andreessen Horowitz Targets 450mil Fund: Coindesk](https://www.coindesk.com/vc-firm-andreessen-horowitz-targets-450m-for-second-crypto-fund-report)
 [2019 Crypto Fund Report: PWC](https://www.pwc.com/gx/en/financial-services/fintech/assets/pwc-elwood-2019-annual-crypto-hedge-fund-report.pdf)
 [Crypto Asset Management: Investopedia](https://www.investopedia.com/tech/why-crypto-asset-management-next-big-thing/)